StatisMike/stenR/README.md

 ### Computing scores in standard scale

-After creation of your `stenR.comp_freqtable` object, you then need to calculate scores in scoring scale of your choice (or multiple of them).
+After creation of your `CompFreqtable` object, you then need to calculate scores in scoring scale of your choice (or multiple of them).
 You can do it with `compute_scores(scale)` method: